YemmyFolayan/YemmyFolayan/README.md

-Welcome 🤝, I'm Michael Yemi Folayan, a passionate Researcher & Software Engineer.
+Welcome 🤝, I'm Michael Yemi Folayan, a passionate Computer Vision and Bioinformatics Researcher & Software Engineer.

 A driven and curious first-class graduate of Computer Science.
 Known for my analytical skills and innovative approach to solving complex problems, I am eager to contribute to cutting-edge research.
 I thrive in collaborative environments, leveraging my ability to work effectively within diverse teams to tackle challenging projects.
 My passion for pursuing a career in academia and computing is matched by my commitment to lifelong learning and dedication to making meaningful contributions to the field.